akka/akka/akka-docs/rst/scala/http/implications-of-streaming-http-entity.rst

 -----------------------------------------------------------------

 Akka HTTP is streaming *all the way through*, which means that the back-pressure mechanisms enabled by Akka Streams are exposed through all layers–from the TCP layer, through the HTTP server, all the way up to the user-facing ``HttpRequest`` and ``HttpResponse`` and their ``HttpEntity`` APIs.

-This has suprising implications if you are used to non-streaming / not-reactive HTTP clients.
+This has surprising implications if you are used to non-streaming / not-reactive HTTP clients.
 Specifically it means that: "*lack of consumption of the HTTP Entity, is signaled as back-pressure to the other side of the connection*".
 This is a feature, as it allows one only to consume the entity, and back-pressure servers/clients from overwhelming our application, possibly causing un-necessary buffering of the entity in memory.

 .. warning::
   Consuming (or discarding) the Entity of a request is mandatory!
-  If *accidentally* left neither consumed or discarded Akka HTTP will asume the incoming data should remain back-pressured, and will stall the incoming data via TCP back-pressure mechanisms.
+  If *accidentally* left neither consumed or discarded Akka HTTP will assume the incoming data should remain back-pressured, and will stall the incoming data via TCP back-pressure mechanisms.
+  A client should consume the Entity regardless of the status of the ``HttpResponse``.

 Client-Side handling of streaming HTTP Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^